thomas051083/psd-psw/event-details/LJ_AlexandraTour.md

 ###### _# Bicentennial_

-My Alexandra heritage tour visits the military installations constructed by the British troops to defend the naval outpost at Keppel Harbour and follows the chronology of World War II from Fort Pasir Panjang to the massacre at Alexandra Hospital and its neighbouring Boh Beh Kang village.
+My Alexandra Heritage tour visits the military installations constructed by the British troops to defend the naval outpost at Keppel Harbour and follows the chronology of World War II from Fort Pasir Panjang to the massacre at Alexandra Hospital and its neighbouring Boh Beh Kang village.

 <b><u>Details</u><br>
 **Date and Time: 9 July (Tues), 9.00am – 1.00pm** <br>